kscieslinski/CTF/pwn/README.md

 # PWN challenges
 This is a collection of pwn challenges I've solved or partialy solved but wrote writeup in order to better understand the solution.
 I started learning about low level security on 10.2019.
-Most of the writeups are made only for myself so that I can track my progress and store some useful tricks.
+Most of the writeups are made only for myself so I can track my progress and store some useful tricks.
 Therefore they might be hard to understand and contain a lot of gramma mistakes.

 ## RITSEC CTF 2019
+I participated in this CTF myself on a train ride.
+I've tried and completed two challenges: the easy bottles task and the jit-calc.
+The later one was really cool one and so I wrote writeup for it.
 <table>
   <tbody>
     <tr>